alvis-vivo/hadoop-cluster-setup/deployment-PATH-B-external-mysql-configure.md

 ----------------

-6. If AppArmor is running on the host where MySQL is installed, you might need to configure AppArmor to allow MySQL to write to the binary.
+6.If AppArmor is running on the host where MySQL is installed, you might need to configure AppArmor to allow MySQL to write to the binary.

-7. Ensure the MySQL server starts at boot.
+7.Ensure the MySQL server starts at boot.

     `$ sudo /sbin/chkconfig mysqld on `
     `$ sudo /sbin/chkconfig --list mysqld mysqld 0:off 1:off 2:on 3:on 4:on 5:on 6:off `

 8.Start the MySQL server:

     `$ sudo service mysqld start `

 9.Set the MySQL root password.
 In the following example, the current root password is blank.
 Press the Enter key when you're prompted for the root password.

 ```html
 $ sudo /usr/bin/mysql_secure_installation
 [...]